Student Survival Guide for the Natural History Course - Year One

-Most of your homework general questions that don't involve calculation.
+Most of your homework general questions don't involve calculation.
 Essay questions ask you to explain a concept in words, sometimes more words than less.

 Try to answer all questions in complete sentences; this means you have to write at least one sentence for each question.
 A one-sentence answer is appropriate for short questions like "Who first formulated a universal law of gravity?"
 If you answer the question "Isaac Newton", you don't formally associate the achievement with the person.
 Verbalizing it will exercise your mind and help you remember more: "Isaac Newton first expressed a universal law of gravity."
 If you add a bit of contextual information (not a lot!), you'll associate that as well which helps on examinations: "Isaac Newton published the first mathematical expression of the universal law of gravity in 1666."

 In questions that require more information, be prepare to cite calculation information as well as concepts, or give examples.